-What is the Daily Schedule for Zoology 3?
+What Is the Daily Schedule for Zoology 3?

-We have provided a detailed daily schedule for Zoology 3 in the front of each Notebooking Journal and Junior Notebooking Journal.
+We have provided a detailed daily schedule for Zoology 3 in the beginning of each Notebooking Journal and Junior Notebooking Journal.
 This schedule outlines what to read and what activities to complete, as it fits your family’s needs.

 We recommend that you spend the entire school year covering this book, devoting approximately two sessions per week to the course.

 Junior Notebooking Journal for Exploring Creation with Zoology 3